-If you are planning to study abroad, all psychology majors should first try to take Core courses and/or general (non-psychology) electives when studying abroad.
-If you want to enroll in a study abroad course and have it count towards the Psychology major requirements, you must have the course reviewed for equivalency and must submit a Substitution Request form prior to going abroad.
+Psychology majors should first try to take Core courses and/or general (non-psychology) electives when studying abroad.
+If you want to enroll in a study abroad course and have it count towards the Psychology major requirements, you must have the course reviewed for equivalency and must submit a Substitution Request form BEFORE going abroad.

-Please note that only 2 such psychology course requests may be submitted.
-If both psychology course requests are approved, students may choose only 1 course taken while studying abroad to count toward their psychology major requirements.
+Only two psychology course requests may be submitted.
+If both psychology course requests are approved, students may choose only one study abroad course to count toward their psychology major requirements at USF.
 Other courses may count toward general elective units.

-Study abroad course substitutions are not allowed for the following foundational courses:
+Study abroad course substitutions are not allowed for the foundational courses:

-- Attach the course syllabus (Please note that course descriptions are not sufficient and will not be reviewed.
-If you do not have the syllabus, contact the psychology department from your study abroad institution and they should be able to provide it.)
+- Attach the course syllabus.
+Course descriptions will not be reviewed.
+If you do not have the syllabus, contact the psychology department from your study abroad institution and they should be able to provide it for you.